Banbasa: Demographics

 It is located 10 km away from Tanakpur.
-Banbasa is known for the Banbasa Barrage and Dam across the Sharda river, its canal and what many consider the launching point for the trip up into the mountains on the Holy Purnagiri Pilgrimage.
-The place abounds in sugarcane, paddy, wheat, mango orchards etc. and has a hot and humid climate, typical of the Terais, during summers, with heavy rains in late summers and hard winters.
+Banbasa is known for the Banbasa Barrage and Dam across the Sharda river, its canal and what many consider the launching point for the trip up into the mountains on the Holy Purnagiri Pilgrimage.Extensive maintenance and renovation of the Canal was executed under Abinash Chandra Chaturvedi, Executive Engineer during 1962 to 64.The place abounds in sugarcane, paddy, wheat, mango orchards etc. and has a hot and humid climate, typical of the Terais, during summers, with heavy rains in late summers and hard winters.

 To enter into Banbassa from Delhi one must pass through a lush 6 km stretch of jungle in which elephants, leopards, tigers, monkeys, bears, snakes, deer and many other species of wild animal are regularly seen.
 Much of Banbasa's outer population lives in the jungles that surround the town.

 The town and tourism

 While Banbassa has several small hotels, it is not generally considered a 'tourist destination'.
 The majority of tourists and visitors that arrive in Banbasa are either crossing into Nepal (via Mahendranagar) or heading up in to the Himalayas and its hill stations.

-A popular place to visit while staying in Banbasa is The Good Shepherd Agricultural Mission, an orphanage home for around 80 orphan children located just 1 km from the town -though visitors must obtain permission prior to visiting via their website.
-The GSAM is situated on the border of the jungle and has been registered and running since 1948.

 Banbasa is a popular spot for people to cross into Nepal from India as there is an immigration office for both countries.
 The Nepal border is about 5 km from Banbasa and rickshaws, tuktuk or horse-drawn carts can be hired with ease.
 Vehicles can also cross the border into Nepal/India but specific times are held when this can happen (3-4 times per day).